cosmos/sdk-tutorials/docs/b9lab-processes.md

 Once your Pull Request is ready for internal review (technical and/or language), you can initiate the internal review process:

-1. Check the checkboxes on the Pull Request description accordingly to the review you want to request, in the internal review section:
+1. Check the checkboxes on the Pull Request description according to the review you want to request, in the internal review section:

 - Technical review
   - [x] requested